acend/website-hugo/site/content/en/trainings/openshift.md

   img3 : "images/trainings/ACEND_CodeD@2x.jpg"

 main_text: "The importance of Container technologies has significantly increased in recent years.
-Based on such technologies – Kubernetes among others – OpenShift offers a comprehensive and comfortable Container Platform solution.
+Based on such technologies – Kubernetes among others – OpenShift offers a comprehensive and comfortable Container Platform solution.\n\n
 This two-day training in German or English provides a practical and easy-to-understand introduction to these Open Source technologies.
 Our teachers draw on considerable practical experience and are experienced OpenShift Administrators."

 accordion:
     enable : true